Graph-COM/SubgraphRAG/retrieve/README.md

 ```bash
 python inference.py -p P
 ```
-where `P` is the path to a saved model checkpoint, e.g., `webqsp_Nov08-01:14:47/cpt.pth`.
+where `P` is the path to a saved model checkpoint.
+The predicted retrieval result will be stored in the same folder as the model checkpoint.
+For example, if `P` is `webqsp_Nov08-01:14:47/cpt.pth`, then the retrieval result will be saved as `webqsp_Nov08-01:14:47/retrieval_result.pth`.

 ### Evaluation